 Summer is officially here!
 I don’t know about you, but I’m ready to soak up some sun and hang out with friends and family.
 What better place to do that than in your own backyard?
 If you need some clever, cheap, and fun things to do outside in your backyard, you’re in the right place for backyard entertainment ideas.

 1. Use spray chalk to create a giant tic-tac-toe board.

 For this backyard activity, use spray paint for your yard.
-Once the paint dries it’s less likely to rub on your hands than chalk.
-The paint shouldn’t hurt your lawn, but it will stick around until it grows out, so be aware.
-The more people can play the bigger you make it!
+Once the paint dries, it’s less likely to rub off on your hands than chalk.
+The paint shouldn’t hurt your lawn, but it will stick around until it grows out, so beware.

 3. Make backyard fun for kids sweeter with a s’mores potluck party.

 Is there anything more “summer” than a s’more?
 Take it up a notch by throwing a little bash.
 Have everyone bring a different candy — Reese’s Peanut Butter Cups are THE best — and then let everyone get creative.